 11. The manner of keeping records and copies of records provides that the operator of a domestic animals registry service must retain any records of identifying particulars or prescribed information for a dog or cat for the same time period as specified in para.
-10.1 in this Code of Practice for Operation of Domestic Animals Registry Services 2008.
-The prescribed manner for keeping records of identifying particulars and prescribed information is in an electronic format as specified in para 15.1 of this Code of Practice for Operation of Domestic Animals Registry Services 2008.
-The prescribed manner for keeping records of identifying particulars and prescribed information is in an electronic format as specified in para 15.1 of this Code of Practice for Operation of Domestic Animals Registry Services 2008.
+10.1 in the Code of Practice.
+The prescribed manner for keeping records of identifying particulars and prescribed information is in an electronic format as specified in para 15.1 of the Code of Practice.
 This provision is equivalent to section 43 and 44 of the Victorian Regulations.

 12. Approved licence holder to notify keeper of certain matters provides that if the operator of a domestic animals registry service has been notified that a dog or cat for which it holds a record has been presented for implantation with an identifying microchip, the operator must notify the owner of the animal and provide the owner with the name and address of the person who presented the animal for implantation.
-If the operator must record the fact that the animal has been presented for implantation, the operator must record the fact that the animal has been presented for implantation, the name, address and telephone number of person who presented the animal for implantation for implantation and the date the operator attempted to notify the recorded keeper of the animal.
+If the operator is unable to contact the owner of the animal for which its has a record, the operator must record the fact that the animal has been presented for implantation, the name, address and telephone number of person who presented the animal for implantation for implantation and the date the operator attempted to notify the recorded keeper of the animal.
 This provision is equivalent to section 35 of the Victorian Regulations.